codelion/LRMTokenEconomy/report/report.md

 ### Logic puzzles

-Logic puzzles are a curious domain for reasoning models.
+Logic puzzles are a challenging domain for reasoning models.
 They require a combination of semantic understanding and logical reasoning, making them an interesting test case for evaluating reasoning capabilities.

 However, many well-known logic puzzles are commonly found in pre-training data, which causes models to be over-fitted on specific solutions.
 Non-reasoning models will often have difficulty recognizing small changes to logic problems and tend to answer them based on memorization of the original problem.
 The [Misguided Attention](https://github.com/cpldcpu/MisguidedAttention) evaluation showcases this issue.
 Reasoning models can often overcome the bias of their pre-training data in the CoT and solve modified problems correctly.